 The Oxy-at-the-U.N.
-Program is the largest program sponsored by Kahane, and Occidental is proud to sponsor the only undergraduate internship opportunity available at the United Nations.
+Program is the largest program sponsored by Kahane, and Occidental is proud to sponsor the only full-time residential program available at the United Nations.

 The William and Elizabeth Kahane United Nations Program at Occidental College (Oxy-at-the-U.N.) complements an intellectual foundation of two academic courses with a demanding full-time internship at UN-related agencies or country missions.